darrylcousins/todo-tutorial/5-api-app-crud/README.md

 ## Access api from client app

-At first write a task listing into initialize.js - later will split out into components.
+Start with basic task listing then develop all CRUD operations.